Georgia in the American Revolution: Battle of the Rice Boats

 that went into effect on May 1, 1776.
-The congress elected Archibald Bulloch president and commander in chief of militia.
+The congress elected Archibald Bulloch president and commander in chief of the militia.
 George Walton joined Lyman Hall and Button Gwinnett as Georgia delegates to the Philadelphia convention in time to sign the Declaration of Independence on July 4, 1776.

 Three invasions of Florida

 By August, Major General Charles Lee, military commander in the South, allowed himself to be persuaded by Georgians to stage an invasion of British East Florida.
 Lee had little hope of conquest, but he thought the military demonstration might impress the Indians.
 Unfortunately, he was recalled to the North, taking his Virginia and North Carolina troops with him, and the expedition got no farther than Sunbury, just south of Savannah, when South Carolina ordered her militia to return.
 Georgians under Lachlan McIntosh, who was recently promoted to brigadier general, skirmished with the Florida Rangers and their Indian allies on the Satilla River and then abandoned the southern borderlands.

 Congress recommended that the newly independent states adopt a permanent frame of government.
-Accordingly, Georgians elected delegates to a state constitutional convention that met in October 1776 in Savannah.
+Accordingly, Georgians elected delegates to a state constitutional convention that met on October 17, 1776, in Savannah.
 Radical leaders of local committees dominated the convention and produced one of the most democratic constitutions of any state.
 The electorate included all men over twenty-one who possessed property worth ten pounds or were employed as artisans.
 A one-house assembly enacted legislation, and elected the governor, judges, and other officials.
 Georgia's constitution, adopted on February 5, 1777, created the state's first counties: Burke, Camden, Chatham, Effingham, Glynn, Liberty, Richmond, and Wilkes, all named for friends of the colonies in British Parliament, except Liberty, a title that honored St. John Parish's early zeal for American rights.